We're offering 100 full scholarships for students from Turkey and Syria.

 The Online Degree Saver Programme is designed to make your studies more affordable, with the condition that you meet our study criteria.
 To get the discount the Programme offers, you’ll start your studies as a registered participant, not a student.

-Once you've enrolled and started on your studies, you'll have access to a part of your courses, based on the time model you choose.
-You will be registered as a student only after 50% of the total ECTS have been successfully completed.
+Once you’ve started your studies, you'll have access to a part of your courses, based on the time model you choose.
+You will be registered as a student only after 50% of the total credit points have been successfully completed, and your documents have been submitted in full.
 Then you will gain access to the rest of your courses, and will be able to finish your degree.

 With the Online Degree Saver Programme, I'll be registered as a participant.
 What does that mean?